cdauth/json-stream-es/README.md

 }
 ```

-`PathSelector` expects an array of strings, numbers and `undefined` values, where strings refer to object properties with the specified key, numbers refer to array items with the specified index and `undefined` refers to any object property or array items.
+`parseJsonStream()` expects an array of strings, numbers and `undefined` values, where strings refer to object properties with the specified key, numbers refer to array items with the specified index and `undefined` refers to any object property or array items.
 In the above example, `["results", undefined]` refers to any value found in the array/object under the `results` property.
 We could also specify `["results", 1]` to pick only the second array item.

-Note that if the root value of your JSON document is an array, you need to use `new PathSelector([undefined])` to stream its items, as no `PathSelector` or an empty path would select the array itself rather than its items.
+Note that if the root value of your JSON document is an array, you need to use `parseJsonStream([undefined])` to stream its items, as an empty path would select the array itself rather than its items.

-`PathSelector` can also be passed a function that receives the path of each JSON chunk in the form of an `Array<string | number>` and returns a boolean to indicate whether the chunk should be included.
+`parseJsonStream()` can also be passed a function that receives the path of each JSON chunk in the form of an `Array<string | number>` and returns a boolean to indicate whether the chunk should be included.

 ## Architecture